HRMDC

 HRMDC's first exploration of a narrative.
 This show was inspired by the classic novel written by Homer.

-Elizabeth Melampy '16 and Moira McCavana '16.
+Directed by Elizabeth Melampy '16 and Moira McCavana '16.
 Check out videos from the show here.

 Photography Credit: Ben Grimm